 One of the most important and valuable services the Ortega Business Law Firm, APC provides to its clients is legal counseling on the feasibility of establishing and structuring a nonprofit entity.
 It is important for clients to understand the challenging legal nature of nonprofit corporations and entities.
-We prepare a comprehensive plan for each client, taking into account the client’s specific mission, vision and needs.
+We customize our work for each organization, taking into account a client’s specific mission, vision and needs.

 Our Services Include:

 - Preparing or Reviewing IRS form 1023 and/or form 1024

 - Preparing or Reviewing Franchise Tax Board Form 3500

 - Preparing or Reviewing Bylaws for the organization

 - Preparation of other Nonprofit Filings Including 501(c ) (4), 501 (c)(6), etc.